superpelmenipoedatel/superpelmenipoedatel/README.md

 ## Hi there 👋

-- I'm currently trying to code, and i am learning python
+- Beginner C++ coder,
-- My goal is to learn JavaScript or Lua.
+- My goal is to learn C++ and Python
-- Fun Fact : I have a fish aquarium next to my desktop.
+- Fun Fact : I have a dog named Marshmallow
-- If you want to reach me, here is my TG : @vkrnq

 Pronouns: he/him.